 Submissions are welcome on any topic in legal, institutional and/or constitutional history.
 Early career scholars, including those pursuing graduate or law degrees, those who have completed their terminal degree within the previous year, and those independent scholars at a comparable stage, are eligible to apply.
 Papers already submitted to the ASLH Program Committee–whether or not accepted for an existing panel–and papers never previously submitted are equally eligible.
 Once selected, Preyer Award winners must present their paper as part of the Preyer panel, and they will be removed from any other panel.

 Kathryn T. Preyer Scholars will receive a $500 cash award and reimbursement of expenses up to $750 for travel, hotels, and meals.
-Each will present the paper that s/he submitted to the competition at the Society’s annual meeting in Denver, Colorado, on November 6-9, 2014.
+Each will present the paper that s/he submitted to the competition at the Society’s annual meeting in Washington, D.C. in November 2015.
 The Society’s journal, Law and History Review, has published several past winners of the Preyer competition, though it is under no obligation to do so.

-Please send submissions as Microsoft Word attachments by June 15, 2014, to the chair of the Preyer Committee, Gautham Rao <email>.
-He will forward them to the other committee members.
+Please send submissions as Microsoft Word attachments by June 15, 2015, to the chair of the Preyer Committee, Serena Mayeri, University of Pennsylvania <email>.
+She will forward them to the other committee members.

 |2013||Matthew A. Axtell (New York University School of Law, Princeton University), Elizabeth Papp Kamali (University of Michigan)|